Caast/caast-documentation/README.md

 #### onLiveSubscription

-This function is triggered when a user has subscribed to a live in order to be notified when a live is about to start
+This event is emitted when a user has subscribed to a live in order to be notified when a live is about to start

 ```javascript
 document.addEventListener("Caast::onLiveSubscription", function (e) {